JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Background

 \item \textbf{Finite lists} are the typical polymorphic, inductive data type: $\mathit{list}(t) \coloneqq [\;] \mid \mathit{Cons}(t, \mathit{list}(t))$.
 We represent particular lists by enumerating elements as in $[t_1, t_2, ..., t_n]$ and notate concatenation as $X \dplus Y$.
 As in Rocq, we use lists to represent \textbf{enumerable} collections.
 We reason about list members in set-like fashion: $x \in L$ and $L \subseteq L'$ are (decidable) propositions over lists, and $L \setminus x$ removes each copy of $x$ from $L$.
 For brevity, we define lists via \textbf{list comprehensions}. \Eg, $[f(a) \mid \forall a \in L]$ results from mapping $f$ over list~$L$.

 \item \textbf{Sets} are conceptually ubiquitous, but they are not explicitly present in our formalisation.
 Instead, each $T$-type set is encoded as some predicate $\mathit{p}: T \rightarrow \Prop$.
+Hence subset ($P~\subseteq~Q$) is just notation for subsumption ($\forall x, P(x) \rightarrow Q(x)$).
 The largest $T$ set is all members of the type~$T$.
 We represent a \textbf{finite set} as the elements of some list: $(\in L)$.